Frequently Asked Questions

 Support/Contact

 There is an overwhelming amount of data here.
 I’d like some guidance on what I can learn from this tool.
 Where can I go?
+Module 1 Module 2

-We recommend starting by viewing the stories that illustrate lessons we have learned from the Opportunity Atlas in different regions of the country.
+We recommend starting by viewing the stories that illustrate lessons we have learned from Module 1 of the Opportunity Atlas in different regions of the country.
 Just click the teardrop icons that appear on the map across the country when you are viewing the national map (click the icon of the U.S. map in the lower right to get to the national view).
-Or, if you have a specific question or want advice on how to get started in your area, contact us.
+You can also view the guided data walk-throughs of mobility trends in the 50 largest metros in Module 2 by clicking the Metro Rankings button on the top-left of the map.

 If data is loading slowly is there anything I can do to improve the speed?
+Module 1 Module 2

 You can try refreshing the page, closing other open browser tabs, or removing any outcome filters that may be slowing down the tool.

 If I find a problem with the Atlas, who can I contact?
+Module 1 Module 2